FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 Documentation content types should be chosen from the registry of media types (formerly known as MIME) maintained by the Internet Assigned Numbers Authority (IANA).
 See the registry of text media types at [Media Types](https://www.iana.org/assignments/media-types/media-types.xhtml#text).
 [Markdown](https://tools.ietf.org/html/rfc7763) is recommended for rich text while `text/plain` is the default.

-[ISO 8601:2019](https://www.iso.org/standard/70907.html) Data elements and interchange formats - Information interchange - Representation of dates and times.
+[ISO 8601:2019](https://www.iso.org/standard/70907.html) Data elements and interchange formatsInformation interchange - Representation of dates and times.
 Used for representation of dates, times, and time intervals in DSL expressions.